cobaltt7/strife.js/README.md

 It is not required for all `customId`s to follow this format nor to have an associated handler.
 You are free to collect interactions in any other way you wish alongside or independent of strife.js.

-`defineModal` works in the same way as `defineButton` but for modals.
+`defineModal()` and `defineSelect()` work in the same way as `defineButton()` but for modals and select menus respectfully.
+For better type safety, `defineSelect()` also allows specifing certain types of select menus to collect.

-`defineSelect` also works similarly to `defineButton` for select menus with one exception.
-By default, `defineSelect` collects all types of select menus.
-However, you can specify certain types of select menus to collect for better type safety, especially with TypeScript.
+By default, all types of select menus are collected.
+However, you can not specify multiple listeners for the same ID but different types.

 ```js
 import { defineSelect } from "strife.js";